Invoca/developer-docs/source/api_documentation/call_api/index.rst

 .. raw:: html

-The data returned depends on your account type.
-To see which fields you will see, select an account type below.
+The data returned depends on the request and query paramaters.
+To see which fields you will see, select a request type below.

 :doc:`transcript_api`